songzhw/songzhw.github.io/and_exp/2016-02-14-launch-mode.md

 These two tasks would have a different taskID, but their task affinity would be the same

+### 4. Note
+1. if your `SingleTask` Activity has the default affinity, no matter you add the `NEW_TASK` flag or not, this activity would still lie in the main stack.

+2. If you `SingleTask` Activity has its own affinity, then no matter you add the `NEW_TASK` flag or not, this activity would still lie in a different stack from the main stack.
+  -> this applies to `SingleInstance` as well.

 # SingleInstancePerTask
 Since Api 31 (Android 12), a new launch mode `SingleInstancePerTask` was coined.
 Let me show you two examples, and you will get to know it.